TharakaUJ/TharakaUJ.github.io/_posts/31x31_display/2025-05-22-Hacking a 31x31 LED Display to Play Snake 🐍.md

 - **Galaxia**: A pixel space shooter
 - **Tetris**: Classic falling blocks

 All games use the same pattern: write to the framebuffer, read input, done!
-A menu lets you switch games—no code upload needed.
+A menu lets you switch games, no code upload needed.

 ---